cyclus/cyclus/INSTALL.rst

 Installing Cyclus from source:
 =============================================

-Once you have installed all the dependency you can follow those step the complete the default installation of Cyclus:
+Assuming you have the dependencies installed correctly, installing Cyclus is fairly straightforward.
+You can follow those step the complete the default installation of Cyclus:

-#.
-Create a folder to host the Cyclus environment:
+1. Create a folder to host the Cyclus environment:

 .. code-block:: bash

   mkdir cyclusENV && cd cyclusENV

-#.
+2a.
 Download the source from there
-   or from the Git-repository:
+2b. from the Git-repository:

 .. code-block:: bash

   git clone https://github.com/cyclus/cyclus . && git fetch && git checkout master

-#.
-Move into the new Cyclus directory:``cd cyclus``
+3. Move into the new Cyclus directory:``cd cyclus``
-#.
-Run the install script:
+4. Run the install script:

 .. code-block:: bash